Safet Plakalo: Career

-Having written his first play, Vrh (The Peak), at the age of 26, he held the honour of being the youngest playwright in the theatrical history of Bosnia and Herzegovina whose play was staged by a professional theatre.
-The success of Vrh had secured him his first commission to write a play about the 1941 anti-fascist insurgence in the Romanija region near Sarajevo.
+Having written his first play, Vrh (The Peak), at the age of 26, Plakalo held the honour of being the youngest playwright in the history of Bosnia and Herzegovina to have a play staged by a professional theatre.
+The play, which premiered on 23 March 1977 at Kamerni Teatar 55 (Chambre Teatre 55), was directed by his high school friend and longtime collaborator, Dubravko Bibanović, with whom he had engaged in early artistic, activist and conceptual projects.
+Famously, the creative duo organised the 1969 Poetic Marathon, during which over 250 Yugoslav poets gathered to continuously recite poetry for several days and nights across various locations in Sarajevo.

+The success of Vrh had secured Plakalo his first commission to write a play about the 1941 anti-fascist insurgence in the Romanija region near Sarajevo.
 Though one of his best plays, Iza šutnjes (Beyond Silence) attempt to demystify the legend of Slaviša Vajner Čiča, a Partisan leader at the heart of the events, displeased Bosnian political censors.
-As a result, the play was swiftly taken off the repertoires of the four out of five leading Bosnian theatres.
-The fifth one, in Banja Luka, never attempted to stage it.
+As a result, the play was withdrawn from the repertoires of four leading Bosnian theatres.

-He wrote his third play Nit in the middle of the censorship battle, but disheartened by the outcome and the "incomprehensible attitude of the Bosnian theatrical world towards home-grown dramatic literature", he temporarily gave up on writing to become a theatre critic.
-By the end of the third decade of his life, while his daughter was still a girl, Plakalo, he wrote three radio dramas for children (Koncert za klavir i svjetlost, Preparirano proljeće and Balada o Modrinji).
+He wrote his third play, Nit (The Thread), in the middle of the censorship battle.
+Disheartened, he temporarily gave up dramatic work to become a theatre critic.
+Between 1977 and 1980, while his daughter was still a girl, Plakalo also wrote radio plays for children (Koncert za klavir i svjetlost, Preparirano proljeće and Balada o Modrinji).
+All three plays were commissioned and produced by Radio Sarajevo.

-His doubt, however, did not leave him and it was only at the request of his great friend and the doyen of the Bosnian theatre, actor Safet Pašalić, that he agreed to write Kulin IV (Kulin the Fourth).
-As destiny would have it, the great actor died not long after the work's completion, and he decided not to follow through with the production.
-It was a personal tragedy that made him return to his dramatic and poetic roots with an autobiographical memento mori to his killed wife, Sonja, Phoenix je sagorio uzalud (Phoenix Has Burnt In Vain).
-On his 36th birthday, and ten years after his first play, he finally saw another of his works premiered on a theatre stage.
+It was the death of his wife, Sonja, that would bring Plakalo back to the theatre to write a play in her memory, Phoenix je sagorio uzalud (Phoenix Has Burnt In Vain), and finally see another of his works premiered on a theatre stage.
+The play was directed by Gradimir Gojer for Narodno Pozorište Zenica (People's Theatre in Zenica), where it premiered in 1984.

+In the article “Feniks (ni)je sagorio uzalud”, Muhamed Dželilović writes that Plakalo's "earliest plays—especially Vrh and Phoenix Burned in Vain—introduced a pronounced lyrical-reflective and intimate discourse into Bosnian and Herzegovinian drama".
+In doing so, he shaped an original dramatic model that uniquely connected "modernist symbolism with poetic drama".

-What followed was his most significant drama to date, Lutkino bespuće (A Doll's Wasteland), Plakalo's 'reply' to Henrik Ibsen's A Doll's House (Nora).
-Lutkino bespuće earned him a reputation as the 'Ibsen of Bosnia' both at home and abroad.
-The play caught the eye of the Columbia University Ibsenologist, Professor Sandra Saari, and Norway's Ibsen Stage Festival, but his international plans on hold when Sarajevo came under siege in 1992.
+What followed was Lutkino bespuće (A Doll's Wasteland), Plakalo's response to Henrik Ibsen's A Doll's House (Nora), which earned him a reputation as the 'Ibsen of Bosnia' both at home and abroad.
+The play, produced in 1991 by the Chamber Theatre 55 (Kamerni teatar 55) under the directorial baton of Vladimir Milčin, caught the eye of Norway's Ibsen Stage Festival.
+But Plakalo's international plans had to be put on hold as Sarajevo came under siege in 1992.